What is the difference between ISO 14001 and ISO 45001?

 As both are ISO Management System Standards (MSS), they share the same overarching form.
 This is because both follow what is known as the High Level Structure (HLS) – as all ISO MSS do.

 As mentioned in our article on Internal Audits & ISO Standards, the HLS was finalized in 2015.
 It is a set of ten clauses that all ISO MSS must use.
-This means all MSS have a similar design, which allows for integration between systems from different disciplines (e.g. occupational health and safety and environmental management).
+This means all MSS have a similar design, which allows for integration between systems from different disciplines (i.e. occupational health and safety and environmental management).

 The HLS uses the same text core text for every MSS and then adds subject matter specific text as needed.